Loans without a credit check

 No credit check loans include cash loans that are provided by lenders without reference to your credit history or credit score.
 They are often used in emergencies or where someone has no credit history (or a bad one).

-Can I get a loan if I think my credit rating is bad?
+Can you get a loan if you think your credit score is bad?

 It is possible to get instant approval of a fast, cash loan with no credit check – but they almost always come with a hefty interest rate and lots of fees – sometimes as much as double or more of what you borrowed.
 But often, in the rush to get a quick, small loan, many people forget to actually check out their credit report – missing out on possibly getting approval for a more reasonable loan.